As the COVID-19 pandemic continues to limit face-to-face association, Video Conferencing is a Craze now.

 AN APP FOR CORPORATE MEETINGS WITH A FREE BASIC VERSION

 If it’s not a company, you may not have heard of StarLeaf.
 It is a platform for large companies, the kind that does not quote a price on its website; You have to call a seller.
-But now it’s offering its basic video and messaging product for free to those trying to stay in touch during the pandemic.
+But now it’s offering its introductory video and messaging product for free to those trying to stay in touch during the pandemic.

 Up to 20 participants